-For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.
+To follow along with the R-based demo in class, click here for the companion R-script.

 \(Model \rightarrow Predicted \space Data\)